-To care for her eldely mother, she left her city job.
+To care for her elderly mother, she left her city job.
 Afer her mother died, she was unable to get her job back.
 She lived off her credit cards, while trying to get work, and made her minimum payments with the little work she did get.

-When the minimum payments became unmanageable, she called her parents' attorney who encouraged her to come to see me for a free interview.
-Reasons people need to see a bankruptcy lawyer
+When the minimum payments became unmanageable, she called her parents’ attorney who encouraged her to come to see me for a free interview.

 Before too long, I discovered a hidden risk that was staring her in the face, but she did not recognize.
-Do I need a lawyer to file for bankruptcy?

 If she filed a chapter 13 case to pay off her debts with no interest over 5 years, she would have to pay the creditors in full, because her share of the equity exceeded the amount of her credit-card debt.

-Since she could not presently affort a chapter 13 plan, I gave her advice as to how to deal with these issues until she had a steady income that was sufficient to make the time payments to a future Chapter 13 Trustee.
+Since she could not presently afford a chapter 13 plan, I gave her advice as to how to deal with these issues until she had a steady income that was sufficient to make the time payments to a future Chapter 13 Trustee.

 The planning lesson: consider filing for bankruptcy before your name is added to a deed.